adamsilver/maintainablecss.com-jekyll/_chapters/11-faqs.md

 ## Can I translate your book?

-It's already been translated to [Japanese](http://coliss.com/articles/build-websites/operation/css/maintainable-css-by-adam.html) and German and Spanish is on the way.
+It's already been translated to [Japanese](http://coliss.com/articles/build-websites/operation/css/maintainable-css-by-adam.html) and German and Spanish are both on the way.
 So yes, please get in touch to find out how to do this.

 ## Why must I prefix components with the module name?